Collecting Old Songs: Helen Hartness Flanders, 1930

 Citation for this page

-Woodsmoke Productions and Vermont Historical Society, “Collecting Old Songs: Helen Hartness Flanders,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89, accessed on the web at http://vermonthistory.org/research/research-resources-online/green-mountain-chronicles/collecting-old-songs-helen-hartness-flanders-1930.
+Woodsmoke Productions and Vermont Historical Society, “Collecting Old Songs: Helen Hartness Flanders, 1930,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89. https://vermonthistory.org/collecting-old-songs-helen-hartness-flanders-1930